-In todays financial climate we are all looking for ways to save money.
-We want to find easy ways to maximise our incomings and minimise the outgoings, while still being able to enjoy a luxury or two along the way.
+In todays financial climate we’re all looking for ways to save money.
+The best ideas maximise our incomings and minimise the outgoings, while helping us still being able to enjoy a luxury or two along the way.
 Here are 80 ideas to do just that – which do you use?

-They are really quick changes that you can use starting today to make to make your money go that little bit further, and I’m sure you’ll want to try at least one straight away.
+They’re really quick changes and tweaks that you can use starting today to make to make your money go that little bit further.

-So – let’s get started right away – how much can you save?
-Let’s find out….
+How much can you save?
+Let’s find out…

-Do you really need what you are about to purchase?
+Do you really need what you’re about to purchase?

 If you buy something in the sale it’s not a saving unless you really needed it and would have spent full price on it anyway.